Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 Bright blessings and merry meet this Sabbat season!
 Does it get any better than this?
-Just look around—the heat of the summer is receding and there is a bit of a nip in the air that perks a body up.
+The heat of the summer is receding and there is a bit of a nip in the air that perks a body up.
 The leaves are changing colors, the aster and chrysanthemums are in bloom, and the boughs of the trees in the orchard weigh heavy with ripe apples.
 The fields are ripe with grain and squash, and the harvest is upon us.
 Truly, this is a season worth marking.
 If you’re in the mood to celebrate, pour yourself a cup of my finest honey mead and grab some pumpkin bread from the harvest table.
 Let’s talk a little about this Wiccan holiday.

 Mabon is a minor Sabbat in Wicca, the second of the three harvest festivals (the first is Lughnasadh, the third is Samhain).
 At Mabon, day and night are of equal length—but this is the point on the Wheel of the Year at which the darkness overtakes the light, and night becomes longer than day.
 It is what we call the dark half of the year.

-It is a feast of thanks-giving, a celebration of the Earth’s bounty.
+It is a feast of thanksgiving, a celebration of the Earth’s bounty.
 And as with all Wiccan Sabbats, the cycles of the seasons mirror the cycles of our lives.
 At Mabon, it’s a time to reflect and wrap things up.

 When Is Mabon?